kendallc23/chicago_digital_redlining/README.md

 1. Do locational inequalities in access to fixed fiber optic broadband service from AT&T, as reported by the FCC, follow historical patterns of redlining in Chicago?
-Do the redlining boundaries have a significant relationship to the spatial distribution of AT&T fibre service availability; if so, where does this occur?
+Do the redlining boundaries have a significant relationship to the spatial distribution of AT&T Fiber service availability; if so, where does this occur?

 2. Within the study area, are there discrepancies in the relationship between